bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ~~~

 The client MUST communicate the "code" to the user in some
 fashion, such as displaying it on a screen or reading it out
 audibly.
 The client SHOULD also communicate the URL if possible.

-As
+The `code` is a one-time-use credential that the AS uses to identify
+the pending request from the RC.
+When the user enters this code into the
+AS, the AS MUST determine the pending request that it was associated
+with.
+If the AS does not recognize the entered code, the AS MUST
+display an error to the user.

-this interaction capability is designed to facilitate interaction
+As this interaction capability is designed to facilitate interaction
 via a secondary device, it is not expected that the client redirect
+the user to the URL given here at runtime.
+Consequently, the URL needs to
+be stable enough that a client could be statically configured with it, perhaps
-the user to the URL.
+referring the user to the URL via documentation instead of through an
+interactive means.
 If the client is capable of communicating an
 arbitrary URL to the user, such as through a scannable code, the
-client SHOULD use the ["redirect"](#request-interact-redirect) or ["short_redirect"](#request-interact-short) capabilities
+client can use the ["redirect"](#request-interact-redirect) capability
 for this purpose.